 Add Sweetened Condensed Milk

 Then the secret ingredient: sweetened condensed milk.
-You can buy these mini cans in the latin section of the grocery store.
+You can often buy mini cans in the latin section of the grocery store.
 This recipes needs about 1 1/2 little cans.
+Since you’ll probably want to double this recipe, that’s 3 cans.
+They also sell a squeeze bottle in the Latin foods section which is also helpful.
 Or just open a regular sized can and make some chocolate sauce with the leftovers!

 - 4 juicy limes (try and find ones with thin, smooth skins; they’re the juiciest and the thin skin cuts down on the chance of your drink being bitter)